 Despite being a multi-billion dollar company and striving for perfection, Microsoft is not even close to creating a perfect product.
 Each of their products, including Visual Studio, is full of little and big imperfections, bugs, and pet peeves one can find.
-Visual Studio’s biggest problems are:
+The Visual Studio’s biggest problems are:

-- The command-line interface can be irresponsive at times.
+- The command-line interface can be irresponsive at times;

 IDE vs. Code Editor

-If we were to put it simply, IDE is a set of tools that all work together: text editor, compiler, build or make integration, debugging, etc. Typically, IDE is tied down to one coding language/framework.
+In two words, IDE is a set of tools that all work together: text editor, compiler, build or make integration, debugging, etc. Typically, IDE is tied down to one coding language/framework.

-On the other hand, we have code editors, tools, that are implied to do just that – edit codes.
+On the other hand, we have code editors, and tools, that are implied to do just that – edit codes.
 The main advantage of code editors is the fact, that they, unlike typical IDEs, can be used to work with any coding language or framework of your liking.

 Apple devices-oriented IDE, that is, surprisingly for such things, free of charge.
 The interface is quite assistive, helpful, and intuitive, which is nice at the beginning of usage.
-During your coding process, Xcode IDE automatically provides you with suiting resources for your particular coding process, while it does not interrupt the actual development.
+During your coding process, Xcode IDE automatically provides you with suitable resources for your particular coding process, while it does not interrupt the actual development.
 The navigation is smooth due to The Assistant Editor and The Jump Bar.
-Different preinstalled and customizable working schemes at your disposal and application testing no matter the device targeted.
+Different preinstalled and customizable working schemes are at your disposal and application testing no matter the device targeted.

 Back to the free stuff (we know you like it).
 Code::Blocks is an open-source IDE with free IDE solutions turned up to the max.
 The toolset is also quite extensible.
-But the thing to write home about is Code::Blocks debug framework, which includes custom memory dumps, code, and info breakpoints, disassembly lists, and many other useful features.
+But the thing to write home about is the Code::Blocks debug framework, which includes custom memory dumps, code, and info breakpoints, disassembly lists, and many other useful features.

 If your goal is to build a state-of-the-art app on a tight budget – Oracle JDeveloper is the IDE for you, as it provides you with a seamless and simple Java-based app-building process completely free of charge.
 Furthermore, it is applicable for the app’s full lifecycle management, from building to testing and deployment.
-And you can compare current and previous iterations of your apps in the built-in version manager, which also proves helpful from time to time.
+You can compare current and previous iterations of your apps in the built-in version manager, which also proves helpful from time to time.

 We are ending this list on another open-source IDE.
 Arduino allows you to both write and upload code to a working environment here and now.
 Its main benefit, though, is its ability to function as an on-premise application and as an online editor, direct sketching, board module options, and integrated libraries.
-You can also expect such system features as board module options, direct sketching, project documentation, external hardware support, and sketch sharing.
+You can also expect system features such as board module options, direct sketching, project documentation, external hardware support, and sketch sharing.

 Paid Code Editors

-Sublime Text 3
+13. Sublime Text 3

 This one is what you’d call a game-changer.
 An open, lightweight, and, most importantly, exceptionally responsive code editor that is ready to edit as soon as you open it.
 Another point worth making about this editor is the excessive and ever-growing number of available plugins that allow you to customize your Git plugins, color pickers, and the overall outlook of the program.
 Sublime Text 3 is free of charge if you are ready to deal with quite nagging pop-ups reminding you to buy it.
 And, on one hand, the full price of the license is only 80$, but on the other, you can find some competitive products that are completely free.

 For additional synergy, Codespaces launches straight from GitHub.
 And let’s put the final nail in the coffin and rest this case: even though Microsoft plans to introduce pay-as-you-go prices for Codespaces, for now, it is very much free.

-Let’s move on from a Microsoft-developed code editor to one, that was developed by GitHub, which is own by our friendly-neighborhood multinational tech corporation – Atom.
-Heavily influenced by funky new stylings of Sublime Text in its infancy, Atom is quick and reliable.
-But there are a couple of important differences between the two: Atom, unlike Sublime Text, is open source, does not burden you with any payments, and is integrated with Git and GitHub.
+Let’s move on from a Microsoft-developed code editor to one, that was developed by GitHub, which is owned by our friendly-neighborhood multinational tech corporation – Atom.
+Heavily influenced by the funky new styling of Sublime Text in its infancy, Atom is quick and reliable.
+But there are a couple of important differences between the two: Atom code editor, unlike Sublime Text, is free.
+It is integrated with Git and GitHub.

 But what it does support is CSS preprocessors like Less and Sass, because of its primary focus on front-end technologies.
 In addition to preprocessors, there is a feature you can find useful when editing CSS: you can hotkey small sections of an HTML page to pop out to then edit the CSS rules that are affecting the selected elements.
 So, less time to waste on searching around the code to fix styling problems.

-But bear in mind, that due to the lack of any UI, the learning curve is very steep.
-Although, if you are insistent and persistent, you can get an incredibly stable and fast code editor, that would, no doubt, boost your productivity and grant you magic powers.
+But bear in mind that due to the lack of any UI, the learning curve is very steep.
+Although, if you are persistent enough, you can get an incredibly stable and fast code editor, that would, no doubt, boost your productivity and grant you magic powers.